tencentyun/intlcloud-documents/product_new/通信产品中心/腾讯移动推送/SDK文档/Android SDK接入指南/vivo 通道接入_intl_en.md

 >
 - If an application cannot be opened after you tap the notification on the debugging version, please find the pop-up window permission and enable it for the current application.
 - Vivo Push currently does not support in-app messages, which will be displayed as notifications.
-- Vivo Push imposes a certain limit (which is not disclosed) on the number of daily push messages (including notifications and pass-through messages).
+- Vivo Push imposes a certain limit (which is not disclosed) on the number of daily push messages.
 When this limit is exceeded, excessive messages will be pushed through the TPNS channel.

 ## Directions
 ### Getting key